billythebean/billythebean/README.md

 - 👋 Hi, I’m @billythebean
-- 👀 I’m interested in ... learning C#/.Net and SQL.
-Later I want to learn Python
+- 👀 I’m interested in ... programming & reverse engineering
 - 🌱 I’m currently learning ...
-C#/.Net and SQL.
+Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...